Angas people

-The Ngas people (also known as the Agas and Angas) are an ethnic group in Plateau State Nigeria.
-They speak an Afro-asiatic languaged called Ngas.
-Recent studies have indicated there are roughly 727,000 Ngas people in Nigeria today.
+The Ngas people (also known as the Agas and Angas) are an ethnic group in Plateau State, Nigeria.
+They speak an Afro-Asiatic language called Ngas.
+Recent studies have indicated there are roughly 1,000,000 Ngas people in Nigeria today.

 History

 According to local folklore, the Angas migrated from Bornu passing through villages before settling on the highlands of Plateau State.
 In the course of migration, the groups splintered into sub-groups settling in Pankshin, Ampang, Amper and Kabwir districts.
 The settlers at Kabwir were led by a chief called Gwallam and the chief of the Ampers was Kendim.
 Later settlements populated the highlands of the Jos Plateau.

 Festival

 The Ngas celebrate a major festival called the Tsafi Tar or Mos Tar, during the celebration, a brief event called Shooting the Moon takes places to mark the end season and the beginning of a new season.
 The festival is usually celebrated during the time of harvest.